1 Person Killed, Another Injured After Part Of Tree Falls On Moving Car In Hainesport

 HAINESPORT, N.J.
-(CBS) – One person was killed and another was injured after part of a tree fell onto a moving car in Burlington County.
-The incident happened on the 1800 block of Ark Road in Hainesport, just after 7 a.m.
+(CBS) — Police are investigating a tragic accident in Burlington County where a tree branch fell onto a car, killing one person and leaving another injured.
+The incident happened on the 1800 block of Ark Road in Hainesport, just before 7 a.m.
 Tuesday.

-New Jersey State Police say two people were in the car at the time.
-One was killed and the other injured.
+New Jersey State Police say a large branch fell on top of a Hyundai SUV that was traveling along Ark Road.
+The impact of the branch flattened part of the SUV’s roof and left its windshield shattered.READ MORE: Philadelphia Police Searching For Fourth Suspect In South Street Mass Shooting

+The driver, 71-year-old Albert E. Roemer Jr, was seriously injured and taken to a local hospital.
+The passenger, 71-year-old Christine Roemer, was killed.

 Ark Rd. in Hainesport is reopening after a tree fell onto a car, killing one person and injuring another @CBSPhilly pic.twitter.com/2a7G9WVDBk